 Maintaining the neutral stance advocated in her essay “Must the Novelist Crusade?”
 (1965), the story is written “with love,” revealing “with honesty” the lives of its individual characters, seemingly trapped in a historical dead end.
 Despite the fact that the narrative refers to the contemporary context of its production, Welty asks the reader not to judge but to turn exegesis into a process of imaginative compassion.

 DIANA ALMEIDA currently teaches North American Art at the Faculty of Letters of the University of Lisbon (FLUL).
 Her post-graduate project is entitled: “Bodily Figurations in the Works of Elizabeth Bishop, Luiza NetoJorge, Cindy Sherman and Helena Almeida”.
 She teaches creative writing in the museum (CCB - Centro Cultural de Belém, Lisboa), connecting literature and photography.
 Diana Almeida holds a Phd in American Literature and Culture: (The Contours of Light and Words: Storytelling and Photography in Eudora Welty’s Short Stories, FLUL, 2007) and an M.A. in American Literature and Culture (Raymond Carver: American Polaroids, FLUL, 2000).
 She has researched and published on short story and other arts.
-Photography: arodaemroda.blogsopt.com
+Photography:arodaemroda.blogsopt.com

 “Not Quite White: Ethnicity or Race in Through a Portagee Gate" RUI AZEVEDO

 Leo Pap has stated that the Portuguese who immigrated to the United States in the late 19th and early 20th century were initially treated as “colored” people.
 This was the result of how the Portuguese were identified by others, but also problematized how they came to identify themselves.
 The malleability of this ethnic and racial category led to a debate on whether the Portuguese should be considered a minority as late as 1973 in the Portuguese Congress in America.
 Accepting this status meant embracing the Portuguese as non-white, while most ambitioned to become American and join mainstream society.
 This paper takes its cue from Charles Reis Felix’s Through a Portagee Gate, and will look at how a second-generation Portuguese-American dealt with the classification of his racial/ethnic minority status and how this affected his mode of self-identification.
+Rui Azevedo is a Portuguese-American who holds a BA degree in Government and International Relations from Clark University and has been teaching English at Universidade Lusófona since 2001.
+He is currently working on his PhD thesis on Portuguese immigrant autobiography where he is looking at questions of identity formation.

 «"Yes, They Could!"; The Post-Identity Politics Hypothesis and the Election of 2008» TERESA BOTELHO (UNIVERSIDADE NOVA DE LISBOA)